sstephensMCSE/Workout-Tracker/README.md

 ## Issue

+### Resolution to this issue was the account I created in Atlas Cloud DB did not have the correct permissions.
+The database user privelages were "Atlas Admin", and I fixed the issue by changing that to "Read and write to any database"

+Here is the documented issue history:

 Once I deployed the app to heroku using AtlasDB, it stopped working.
 I started getting the following error
 ```